 Located on the border between Fayetteville and Springdale, the park already serves a large percentage of Northwest Arkansas' population, and access continues to improve with new trail connections.
 Below the Lake Fayetteville Trail's Spillway Bridge, where rest areas allow trail users to enjoy the serene landscape, the Clear Creek Trail heads west, passing Northwest Arkansas Mall and ultimately merging into the Scull Creek Trail.
 Alternatively, pick up the Powell Street Trail from Lake Fayetteville Park's northern reaches to head north into Springdale.

-All four trails are central components of the Razorback Regional Greenway, a 36-mile, primarily off-road, shared-use trail that extends from Bella Vista Lake in north Bentonville to the southern edge of Fayetteville.
+All four trails are central components of the Razorback Regional Greenway, a 46-mile, primarily off-road, shared-use trail that extends from southeast Bella Vista to the southern edge of Fayetteville.

 Parking for the Lake Fayetteville Trail is available at several locations within Lake Fayetteville Park.
 The recommended parking lots are located in Veterans Memorial Park (4451 N. Vantage Drive) and the Lake Fayetteville Softball Complex (1153 E. Lake Fayetteville Road).

 TrailLink is a free service provided by Rails-to-Trails conservancy